About

 Now Sara coaches at WAT Kanuzentrum in Vienna, mentoring the next generation of paddlers.
 The relationship didn’t end when her competitive career did.
 That’s the point.

 Anthony made history as the first male skeleton athlete to represent Jamaica at the Winter Olympics.
-But the part of his story that matters most to us didn’t happen on the ice.
+But the part of his story that matters most to me didn’t happen on the ice.

 After his 2018 Games, Anthony found himself in an environment that no longer served his growth.
 He made the difficult decision to transition and represent Puerto Rico — a process that meant navigating international eligibility rules, licensing, and sport politics largely without institutional backing.
 It wasn’t simple.
-But he kept moving.
+But he kept moving, and I kept moving with him.

 He was building toward one final Olympic run at Cortina 2026, funding it himself through a speaking tour built around his story of perseverance, identity, and chasing a dream the system never handed him.
 Then a long-term injury ended that chapter.

 That’s the part of sport nobody prepares you for.
 The abrupt stop.
-The shift from “what’s next in my career” to “what’s next in my life.”
-And that’s usually when support disappears.
+The shift from what’s next in my career to what’s next in my life.
+That’s usually when support disappears.

 Because this was never just about getting Anthony to another Olympics.
 It was about the whole person — the athlete and the man.
 Off the ice, Anthony is an actor, dancer, musician, and speaker.
-Our work together continues as he moves into this next chapter, with the same commitment we had when the Games were still on the horizon.
+Our work together continues as he moves into this next chapter, with the same commitment I brought when the Games were still on the horizon.

 Athletes like Anthony don’t wait for the system to hand them a path.
 They build one.
 They deserve support that stays when the outcome changes.